After offering a selection of diving watches for summer 2018, it was only natural not to abandon dress watches any longer.

 - Price: 399 euros with a light brown leather strap

-- Beautiful sunray and grooved blue dial for the best effect.
+- Beautiful blue sunburst and grooved dial with the best effect.

-- A tasteful and updated overall design, the watch does not look like an excessively vintage model whose diameter has barely been revisited.
+- An overall tasteful and updated design, the watch does not look like an excessively vintage model whose diameter has barely been revisited.

-- A very fair price compared to what much larger competitors offer and which nevertheless benefit from economies of scale (and therefore should therefore offer adjusted prices).
+- A very reasonable price compared to what is offered by much larger competitors who nevertheless benefit from economies of scale (and should therefore offer adjusted prices).

-- Overall a very pleasant watch to wear and which demonstrates once again that Lip has taken the path of a return to pretty, efficient and very accessible watches.
+- Overall a very pleasant watch to wear and which demonstrates once again that Lip has taken the path of a return to attractive, efficient and very accessible watches.

-- I persist on the (small) mention “sapphire glass” which seems to me unnecessary at the top of the dial: it would be preferable to put it – possibly – around the edge of the case back.
-Note which is also valid for the mention “21 jewels” which seems unnecessary to me, without overloading the dial however.
+- I persist on the (small) mention "sapphire crystal" which seems to me to be dispensable at the top of the dial: it would be preferable to put it - possibly - on the edge of the case back.
+Note which is also valid for the mention "21 rubies" which seems to me to be useless, without overloading the dial however

 Where to find it?